 Veronica’s passion lies in sexual health and at AHCWA she is involved in the development and implementation of strategies that help to decrease STIs and BBVs in Aboriginal people in WA, which includes delivery of sexual health training for Aboriginal Health Workers and others working with Aboriginal people.
 Veronica is also a Practice Nurse at Mundaring Medical Centre where she specialises in women’s health and provides cervical screening, breast awareness and contraceptive advice and education.

-Since moving to Australia Paul has held positions at ECU (post-doctoral researcher) and the University of South Australia (Lecturer).
-His primary research expertise/interests lie in geographies and regulation of the sex industry; strategic planning and planning reform in Australia; Australian suburbia; and gender and cultural representation in local government.
+Since moving to Australia, he has held positions at ECU and the University of South Australia.
+His primary research expertise/interests lie in geographies and regulation of the sex industry; geographies and sociologies of porn consumption, metropolitan planning in Australia; gender and cultural representation in local government; and, socio-cultural representations of suburbia.

-Paul is co-editor/contributor of the edited collection (Sub)Urban Sexscapes: Geographies and Regulation of the Sex Industry which won the 2016 Planning Institute of Australia Award for Excellence in Cutting Edge Research, a contributor to the volume Male Sex Work and Society.
+Paul is Editor-in-Chief of the journal Urban Policy and Research, Co-Chair of the 2019 State of Australian Cities Conference; and, co-editor/contributor of the edited volume (Sub)Urban Sexscapes: Geographies and Regulation of the Sex Industry which won the 2016 Planning Institute of Australia Award for Excellence in Cutting Edge Research.
+He has published scholarly papers and op-eds on sex work, adult retailing, sex toys, porn consumption, and sexualised leisure.
 He is currently working on another edited volume, Navigating Sex Work in the 21st Century: Gender, Justice and Policy.

 Katrina has worked with SHQ since 2014 as part of the Information and Education Services unit.
 She has a Graduate Diploma in Information and Library Studies, and has also undertaken professional development in records management and project management since joining SHQ.

 She is currently the Library and Information Coordinator, a role that oversees the running of the SHQ Library and Resource Centre, as well as administering the organisation’s Electronic Document and Records Management System (EDRMS).
-Katrina also provides support for the education team, and contributed to organising the 2017 WA Aboriginal Sexual Health Forum.
+Katrina is also coordinator of the Rainbow Tick accreditation project, and provides support to the Education and Training team.

 Katrina is passionate about the essential services that are provided by SHQ, and proud to represent the wonderful staff who work for the organisation.